BobKruithof/Applied-Economic-Analysis-/Curriculum vitae.md

 Additional information:
 ---------------------
 -	Member of the Socrates society.
 Socrates is a network for top students in the Netherlands.
 It is a multidisciplinary community, consisting out of young, ambitious students who aim at discovering and improving their talents.
-Due to my performance at my secondary school, I was invited to join the Socrates society.
+Due to my excellent performance at my secondary school, I was invited to join the Socrates society.
 -	Member of the study trip committee of Outreaching Honours program.
 	Responsible for organizing the study trip to Saint Petersburg, Russia for all the participants of 	the Outreaching Honours program.
 -	Member of the Thomas More Society.